Ukraine–European Union relations: 2022–present

 Two Ukrainian flags next to the flag of Poland and the European Union in central Warsaw, May 2022.
 Fot.
 Ivonna Nowicka.

 Following the 2022 Russian invasion of Ukraine, there were additional calls to start a formal accession process.
 Ukraine reiterated its desire to become a member of the union, and President of the European Commission Ursula von der Leyen stated that Ukraine belongs in the European Union.
 Slovak prime minister Eduard Heger expressed support for an accelerated accession process.

 On 28 February, Ukraine officially submitted a letter of application for membership.
 Due to the ongoing crisis, President Volodymyr Zelenskyy requested immediate admission to the European Union under a special procedure.
-Eight EU states signed a letter supporting an accelerated accession process for Ukraine.
+Eight EU member states (Bulgaria, the Czech Republic, Estonia, Latvia, Lithuania, Poland, Slovakia and Slovenia) signed a letter supporting an accelerated accession process for Ukraine.
 On 1 March, Hungarian foreign minister Péter Szijjártó stated his country would also support an accelerated process.

 On 1 March 2022, the European Parliament, following a debate in which the President of Ukraine addressed and received applause, recommended that Ukraine be made an official "candidate" for EU membership.
 The European Parliament has voted to advance Ukraine's membership with 637 voted for, with 13 voted against, and 26 abstained.
 On 2 March, however, Spanish foreign minister José Manuel Albares stated that "belonging to the EU is not a capricious process or one that can be done by a mere political decision", reminding that the candidate country "must meet certain social, political and economic standards".

 On 7 March, the EU said it will formally assess Ukraine's application.
 On 8 April, European Commission president Ursula von der Leyen and EU foreign policy chief Josep Borrell visited Kyiv.
 Von der Leyen presented president Zelenskyy with a questionnaire for membership.
 Borrell announced that the EU delegation to Ukraine, headed by Matti Maasikas, will return to Kyiv after it was evacuated at the outbreak of war.
 On 18 April, Ukraine completed the questionnaire.
 On 24 May, the Council of the European Union adopted a regulation enabling for temporary trade liberalisation with Ukraine, interrupting all tariffs under Title IV of the association agreement, anti-dumping duties and the enforcement of common rules for imports.

 On 1 July 2022, the EU flag was solemnly brought into the hall of the Verkhovna Rada of Ukraine, where it will fly from that time on.

 On 17 June 2022, the EU Commission officially announced its recommendation to grant Ukraine EU candidate status.
 On 23 June 2022, the European Parliament adopted a resolution calling for the immediate granting of candidate status for membership in the European Union to Ukraine.
 On 23 June 2022, the European Council granted Ukraine the status of a candidate for accession to the European Union.
 In January 2023, the prime minister of Ukraine claimed that the country would join the EU "within the next two years", however, this is seen as overly optimistic within the bloc.